Press Release: 11 February 2021

 The company hopes to address the urgent demand for nurses in the UK.
 The level of vacant nurse jobs in the UK was high before the pandemic and healthcare workers have been put under enormous strain over the last 10 months.
 COVID-19 has highlighted the UK’s reliance on international health workers and exposed the current shortfall in the NHS.
 A third of nurses first entering the UK register in 2019-20 trained outside the UK.

 The digital course will be available both as an app for self study and with tutor support, through the company’s Digital Learning Hub.
-Passport to Employment in Healthcare, will help international nurses prepare for the Cambridge Occupational English Test (OET), a prerequisite of working in the NHS.
+Destination OET, will help international nurses prepare for the Cambridge Occupational English Test (OET), a prerequisite of working in the NHS.

-Unlike current resources, Passport to Employment in Healthcare, goes well beyond practising to pass the OET.
+Unlike current resources, the online OET course goes beyond practising to pass the OET.
 It uses speech recognition technology in realistic scenarios to prepare nurses to speak confidently to patients, relatives and interact with colleagues.
 It enables them to try out their professional and informal spoken skills and get real-time feedback through the software.
 Through Klik2learn’s valued partnership with the Centre for Voice in Performance at the Royal Conservatoire of Scotland, nurses will be also able to hear a variety of English accents and crucially, practice their ‘bedside manner’ to communicate re-assurance and empathy to patients.

 Another unique feature of the course will be a 3D simulation activity of an interview scenario for a nursing post.
 Klik2learn are delighted to be partnering on this with the SimVid experts from Glasgow School of Art under the direction of Professor Steve Love, to provide a genuinely immersive experience.